petrelharp/popgen-visualization-course/index.md

 This is the material for a short (3 hour) course I taught at the UCLA/La Kretz Workshop in Conservation Genomics, 22-27 March, 2015.

+To see the slides directly, go to [the github-pages site](http://petrelharp.github.io/popgen-visualization-course/)

 *Goals/skills:*